-There are now two different sizes, three different memory models, two different data network models and a Wi-Fi only version of the iPad and an entry-level iPad, bringing the total number of different iPad configurations to nineteen.
-Yes, nineteen.
+There are now four different iPads with two different sizes, the choice of mobile data or Wi-Fi only and four different storage models, bringing the total number of different iPad configurations to eighteen.
+Yes, eighteen.
 But don't worry, as intimidating as that number might sound, it isn't too hard to narrow your choices in buying an iPad down to a more reasonable number based on how you will be using the iPad.

 Which iPad is right for you?